awallien/bt_playground/connect4tie/README.md

 on an **A** cell, then it would automatically validate the board since a line of four pieces cannot be made in any directions.
 The backtracker only checks the west direction if on a **B** cell; north and north-east directions if on a **C** cell; north, north-west, north-east, and west directions if on a **D** cell; and north, north-west, and west directions if on an **E** cell.
+This procedure is done in constant time for a cell.

-When the backtracker is beyond the last cell of the grid, it would check if the number of Os and Xs are the same.
-If so, a tied board is made.
+When the backtracker is beyond the last cell of the grid, it would check if the number of Os equals the number of Xs.
+The time complexity for goal checking is done in constant time.